An inductive Bible Study published by Precept Ministries International.

-From another reader in Ohio:
+From a reader in Texas:

 Kathleen gives you an honest glimpse of her journey after the death of her son.
 She speaks to all of us…those who have lost a child and those who have not.
 She chose not to wallow in sorrow, but to speak truth, give comfort, and care for others that are hurting.
 You will laugh and cry your way through this book as you find hope, life and love.

 Kathleen Duncan’s journal chronicles a mother’s grief one day at a time.
 Her account unveils the mind and heart of a grieving parent.
 Clinging to her strong Christian faith she illustrates an undeniable reality—grief is unpredictable.
 But when everything else in life seems to be changing, we can rely on our unchanging God.
 A great read for anyone trying to understand the changed life of a grieving parent.